ARM-software/arm-trusted-firmware/docs/sdei.rst

    - The event should be defined using ``SDEI_DEFINE_EVENT_0()``.

    - Must be bound to a Secure SGI on the platform.

+-  Explicit events should only be used in the private array.

 -  Statically bound shared and private interrupts must be bound to shared and private interrupts on the platform, respectively.
 See the section on